What’s New

 Sea Change

-A break from the usual 'Inésita' news.
-I've spent the last fortnight finishing up the twelfth chapter of a book I am writing about my grandmother's life as a 1920s acrobat.
+fortnight was spent finishing up the twelfth chapter of a book about my grandmother's time as a 1920s acrobat.
 Her short biography appears at the page entitled 'Keith's Theatre.'
 'Sea Change' covers the tail end of the 'Roaring 20s' including the period from 1928 to 1931, in which Nanny Tyralla and her sister, Margot's, all-girl vaudeville act toured the UK, US, Cuba and Canada before returning to Germany and heading on to the Netherlands.
 That all occurred either side of the Wall Street Crash, which along with 'Talkies' and the introduction of radio virtually finished off vaudeville (leaving us everything that is 'Hollywood').
 The complete chapter is available to interested readers here.
 Happy New Year all!
 Read more..
 (Jan.
 2015)

 Back in Business